tromp/cuckoo/README.md

 ASIC Friendly
 -------------
-The more efficient lean mining requires tons of SRAM, which is lacking on CPUs and GPUs, but easily implemented in ASICs, either on a single chip, or for even larger graph sizes (cuckoo33 requires well over 1 GB of SRAM), on multiple chips.
+The more efficient lean mining requires tons of SRAM, which is lacking on CPUs and GPUs, but easily implemented in ASICs, either on a single chip, or for even larger graph sizes (cuckatoo33 requires 1 GB of SRAM), on multiple chips.

 Cycle finding
 --------------